Aadv1k/deimos/README.md

-    rotate            Rotate the image by `sigma` deg. scale             Scale the image by sigma factor; if sigma is negative then downscale else upscale shear             Shear or skew the image at both axis by sigma factor.
+    rotate            Rotate the image by `sigma` deg. scale             Scale the image by sigma factor; if sigma is negative then downscale else upscale shear             Shear or skew the image at both axis by sigma factor. flipX             Horizontally mirror the image
+    flipY             Vertically mirror the image

 Other Commands:
     gray              Convert image to grayscale.